-This switch activates the engine trim/tilt function on the Flightcraft Outboard.
+This switch is located forward of the throttle.
+It is used to activate the trim/tilt function on the Flightcraft Outboard boats.
 Push and hold the switch until the engine is at the desired angle.
 Use this switch to maximize boat performance in the water.
 The tilt raises the drive for trailering.